 £18 | Shop ashmei

 Pink, covered in polka dots, and made of soft Merino, Ashmei’s wool-based socks tick a lot of boxes.
-Six inches in length, they’re not too long and not too short, while being made of a Merino and silica-based fabric means they’re disinclined to getting either stale or sweaty.
+Six inches in length, they’re not too long and not too short, while being made of a Merino and silica-based fabric means they’re highly breathable and disinclined to getting either stale or sweaty.

 Also available in more sober plain or chequered designs for those who prefer to live a more sartorially-restrained existence, each features hand-linked toe seams for greater comfort.